pallets-eco/flask-admin/README.rst

 This is library for building adminstrative interface on top of Flask framework.

-Instead of providing simple scaffolding for the SQLAlchemy models, Flask-AdminEx provides tools that can be used to build adminstrative interface of any complexity, using consistent look and feel.
+Instead of providing simple scaffolding for the SQLAlchemy models, Flask-Admin provides tools that can be used to build adminstrative interface of any complexity, using consistent look and feel.